gohlinka2/flutter-workshop-clicker/README.md

 # clicker

-A clicker game.
+A clicker game in Flutter.
+The app shows 2 buttons and a score: one button lowers the score, the second increments it.
+Whoever gets the score to 10 or -10 first, wins!

+This project was made for a short workshop.

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: